Bangerz Tour

 The Bangerz Tour was the fourth concert tour by American singer Miley Cyrus.
 It was held in support of her fourth studio album, Bangerz (2013).
 The tour visited the Americas, Europe, and Oceania through five legs.
 It spanned from February 14 to October 23, 2014.
 Cyrus performed all songs from the album excluding "Hands in the Air", among covers of songs by other artists.
 Cyrus' allergic reaction along with logistical issues led to three cancellations in the tour's scheduled dates.
 A show in Santo Domingo, Dominican Republic was banned by the government citing moral grounds.

 The tour was noted for its sexual imagery.
-Described as "campy", "surreal", and "raunchy", it received predominantly favorable reviews from critics, who praised Cyrus' stage presence, vocals, originality, and self-mockery.
+Described as "campy", "surreal", and "raunchy", it received acclaim from critics, who praised Cyrus' stage presence, vocals, originality, and self-mockery.
 It was the 16th highest-grossing tour of 2014, earning $62.9 million.
 Footage from the shows at Barcelona and Lisbon was filmed, airing on NBC on July 6, 2014.
 It was then released on DVD and Blu-ray on March 24, 2015.